Kamerun campaign: Aftermath

 In February 1916, before the campaign ended, Britain and France agreed to divide Kamerun along the Picot Provisional Partition Line.
 This resulted in Britain obtaining approximately one fifth of the colony situated on the Nigerian border.
 France gained Duala and most of the central plateau, which consisted of the majority of former German territory.
 The partition was accepted at the Paris Peace Conference and the former German colony became the League of Nations mandates of French Cameroon and British Cameroon by the Treaty of Versailles.
+In their region, the French enforced an assimilationist approach that prohibited German literature and launched an extensive effort to promote French education among the people.
+On the other hand, the British adopted a system of indirect rule, relying heavily on local German landowners and plantation managers who had a deep knowledge of the land.